jjrohrer/ethics-manifesto/CONTRIBUTING.md

 # Contributing

-This project is intentionally a seed.
-It needs perspectives beyond one person's view to become something useful.
+*This project is intentionally a seed.
+It needs perspectives beyond one person's view to become something useful.*
+---

 ## How to Participate